FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/cmm2.0.13_system_operators_guide/2-installation.md

 - It automatically configures the agent to retrieve metrics data from the server and send the data to the Monitoring Service for further processing.
 - It automatically activates system metrics for monitoring the OpenStack services and the server on which they are running.
-The metrics include system checks, for example, on CPU usage, disk space, or the average system load.
+The metrics include system checks, for example on CPU usage, disk space, or the average system load.
 No manual configuration is required for these checks.
 - As enhancement to the system metrics, the installer auto-detects applications and OpenStack processes that are running on the server.
 The corresponding metrics are automatically